lamson-dev/lamson.dev/src/pages/whoami.md

        🤙🏼 Hey!
 My name is Sơn.
 I was born and raised in Sài Gòn, Việt Nam.
 I went abroad to the U.S. to pursue a college degree.
     </p>
     <p>
-      I’ve been happy to call Seattle, WA my home for the past 10 years.
+      I’ve been happy to call Seattle, WA my home.
 I’m married to a loving and supportive partner, and I’m a proud paw-rent to an adorable mini-poodle.
     </p>
     <p>
       If you've come to this page, you're probably curious to learn more about me.
 Welcome!